Who wouldn't want to enjoy a glass of lemonade next to the pond on a warm summer day?

 Just like fish waste or dead leaves, any food your finned friends don't eat will sink to the bottom of your pond and decay.
 That means more harmful ammonia and less oxygen in your water for your fish.

 Only feed fish as much as they will eat in a few minutes, and don't feed them more than one to three times each day.
-They can usually fend for themselves by snacking on mosquitos and other critters in your pond, so you don't need to worry about them not getting enough to eat.
+They also snack on mosquitos, plant matter and other things in your pond, so you don't need to worry about them not getting enough to eat.

 4. Keep an eye on water levels

-It's common sense: Water evaporates faster in the summer than it does the rest of the year.
+It's common sense: Water evaporates faster in the summer.
 Your pond might lose an inch or more of water each week when the sun beats down, especially if you have lots of splashing from waterfalls or fountains.
-Don't scramble for a leak repair kit if you notice water levels dropping.
-Just top off the pond with water from a garden hose and keep an eye on it to make sure the problem doesn't worsen.
+Don't scramble for a leak repair kit if you notice a little water loss; just top off the pond with water from a garden hose and keep an eye on it.
+We recommend keeping a bottle of Pond Detox on-hand for these occasions.
+Pond Detox removes chlorine and other harmful chemicals from your tap water and is a must-have for those times when you forget to shut off your hose.

-Summer also brings downpours and thunderstorms, so don't let your pond overflow either.
+Summer also brings downpours and thunderstorms, so don't let your pond overflow.
 You don't want to chase fish down the sidewalk.

 5. Provide shade for fish